martin-ueding/vigilant-crypto-snatch/docs/configuration/general.md

 ## Polling interval

 First you should set the polling interval that the main loop should use.
 It will wait this many seconds before checking again.
-For testing we found that 5 seconds is a good value, for production use 60 seconds should be absolutely sufficient.
+For testing we found that 5 seconds is a good value, for production use it doesn't need to be that fine grained.
+Many people use 60 seconds, but one can also use a whole hour.

 ```yaml
 sleep: 60